Learning Lesson: Head in the Clouds

 |PRINTED/AV MATERIAL||Access to the paper version of the NWS Cloud Chart or the online version; Cloud observing form; CloudSpotter wheel|

 If possible, plan this lesson within four days of an upcoming cold front.
 This will help maximize the variety of clouds the students will observe.

 Optional: Access to NWS Cloud Chart (at school) and/or the Cloud Classification page via the Internet

 - Have the students make their CloudSpotter wheel by cutting along all dotted lines.

 - Fasten the two wheels together using a brass fastener.

-- Show the students how to use the wheel, the NWS Sky Watcher Chart or online version of the Sky Watcher Chart to determine the types of clouds they observe.
+- Show the students how to use the wheel, the NWS Cloud Chart or the online version of the Cloud Chart to determine the types of clouds they observe.